BlackSharkTech/xavier-demo-android/documentation/using-xavier.md

 ## Further Exploration

 The above example is a very simple example to get you up and running.
 Take a look at our [demo application](../xavier-demo) to get a sense of a more complete implementation.
-You can see a more developed version of the code above in [MainActivity.java](../xavier-demo/app/src/main/java/com/blacksharktech/xavier/MainActivity.java).
+You can see a more complete version of the code above in [MainActivity.java](../xavier-demo/app/src/main/java/com/blacksharktech/xavier/MainActivity.java).